Kamadhenu: Jamadagni's cow

-Vashista's cow
+Vasishtha's cow

-The Ramayana presents a similar account about Kamadhenu, however, here the sage is Vashista and the king is Vishvamitra.
-Once, king Vishwamitra with his army arrived at the hermitage of sage Vashista.
+The Ramayana presents a similar account about Kamadhenu, however, here the sage is Vasishtha and the king is Vishvamitra.
+Once, king Vishvamitra with his army arrived at the hermitage of the sage Vasishtha.
 The sage welcomed him and offered a huge banquet – to the army – that was produced by Sabala – as Kamadhenu is called in the text.
 The astonished king asked the sage to part with Sabala and instead offered thousand of ordinary cows, elephants, horses and jewels in return.
 However, the sage refused to part with Sabala, who was necessary for the performance of the sacred rituals and charity by the sage.
-Agitated, Vishwamitra seized Sabala by force, but she returned to her master, fighting the king's men.
-She hinted Vashista to order her to destroy the king's army and the sage followed her wish.
-Intensely, she produced Pahlava warriors, who were slain by Vishwamitra's army.
+Agitated, Vishvamitra seized Sabala by force, but she returned to her master, fighting the king's men.
+She hinted Vasishtha to order her to destroy the king's army and the sage followed her wish.
+Intensely, she produced Pahlava warriors, who were slain by Vishvamitra's army.
 So she produced warriors of Shaka-Yavana lineage.
-From her mouth, emerged the Kambhojas, from her udder Barvaras, from her hind Yavanas and Shakas, and from pores on her skin, Haritas, Kiratas and other foreign warriors.
-Together, the army of Sabala killed Vishwamitra's army and all his sons.
-This event led to a great rivalry between Vashista and Vishwamitra, who renounced his kingdom and became a great sage to defeat Vashista.
+From her mouth emerged the Kambojas, from her udder Barvaras, from her hind Yavanas and Shakas, and from pores on her skin, Haritas, Kiratas and other foreign warriors.
+Together, the army of Sabala killed Vishvamitra's army and all his sons.
+This event led to a great rivalry between Vasishtha and Vishvamitra, who renounced his kingdom and became a great sage to defeat Vasishtha.